D'Eon (musician): Career

-2009-2010: Wa Al-'Asr, Æon, and Palinopsia
+2009–2010: Wa Al-'Asr, Æon, and Palinopsia

-d'Eon's first music released was the second half of a split album with Omon Ra, released in 2009.
+d'Eon's first music released was the second half of a split album with Omon Ra, released on May 21, 2009.
 This would be the first in a series of five cassettes produced and distributed between 2009 and 2010 with d'Eon as a performer, three featuring him as a solo artist.
-Among these is d'Eon's debut album, Wa Al-'Asr, which was released in late 2009 through Numbers Station Recordings.
+Among these is d'Eon's debut album, Wa Al-'Asr, which was released on November 4, 2009 through Numbers Station Recordings.
 The song "Tear Down the Wall" from Wa Al-'Asr received a music video directed by Matthew Wilson, who later joined d'Eon in psychedelic rock band Omon Ra II.

 Subsequent cassette tapes released during 2010 through Numbers Station included d'Eon's second album Æon, a second split album with Canadian musician Dirty Beaches and d'Eon as a part of Omon Ra II as the group's first and only project, and a four-track EP titled Swan Covers near the end of the year, which was composed of d'Eon's own interpolations of songs by experimental rock band Swans.
 Palinopsia, d'Eon's third album, was also released later in the year through Hippos in Tanks to commercial success.

-2011-2012: Darkbloom, Music for Keyboards, and LP
+2011–2012: Darkbloom, Music for Keyboards, and LP

-His subsequent release, Darkbloom was a split EP featuring fellow Canadian musician Grimes and gained attention from various music publications, including Spin, Pitchfork, and Exclaim!.
+On April 18, 2011, d'Eon released a subsequent release titled Darkbloom, a split EP featuring fellow Canadian musician Grimes which gained attention from various music publications, including Spin, Pitchfork, and Exclaim!.
 On June 23, 2011, d'Eon also released an EP of instrumental outtakes from the production of Darkbloom entitled Darkbloom Sessions through SoundCloud.

-In 2012, d'Eon released a free mixtape titled Music for Keyboards Vol. I, which was described as a "prelude" to his next upcoming album and compiled miscellaneous, mostly unreleased instrumentals spanning back to 2003.
-The mixtape was soon followed by Music for Keyboards Vol. II: "What's My Age Again" Variants and several further installments in the series were released in later years. d'Eon's highly anticipated fourth album, LP, was released in 2012 to significant praise.
+On March 6, 2012, d'Eon released a free mixtape titled Music for Keyboards Vol. I, which was described as a "prelude" to his next upcoming album and compiled miscellaneous, mostly unreleased instrumentals spanning back to 2003.
+The mixtape was soon followed by Music for Keyboards Vol. II: "What's My Age Again" Variantions and four further installments in the series were released in the following years, with the most recent being Music for Keyboards Vol. VI released on March 29, 2019.

+d'Eon's highly anticipated fourth album, LP, was released on July 10, 2012 to significant praise.

-2013-2018: Foxconn / Trios and side projects
+2013–2018: Foxconn / Trios and side projects

 d'Eon began working on music under the side project Kallisti in 2013.
 Between working on the Kallisti project and his Music for Keyboards series, d'Eon released his fifth album Foxconn / Trios on November 27, 2015.
 Similar to Darkbloom Sessions, d'Eon released a companion EP to Foxconn / Trios entitled Foxconn / Trios Sessions.

-In 2016, d'Eon released an album entitled Patriot as Eva Weishaupt, a more political side project.
+On August 11, 2016, d'Eon released an album entitled Patriot as Eva Weishaupt, a more political side project.
 He also contributed the track "WHAT'S IN YOUR CLOSET?" to the political compilation album World War 2020 - Episode Four (2016 Version): WikiLeaks vs. DNC under the Eva Weishaupt alias.